Uterine fibroid embolization is a procedure to shrink noncancerous tumors called

 Several types of particles are used for uterine fibroid embolization.
 These substances have safely been used by doctors for many years.

-- Low blood count (anemia) from uterine bleeding due to fibroids
+- Low blood count (anemia) from uterine bleeding

 - Fullness or pain in your belly